 Q: When will I get my refund?

-A: Refunds are normally processed the first week of class.
+A: Refunds are normally processed the first week of class and then weekly after that for new awards.
 We recommend setting up direct deposit for a timely and efficient direct deposit.
 Just click on the "Direct Deposit Enrollment and Changes" link from the Student tab of your Appalnet, enter your bank information (checking or savings account) and submit.

 Q: How do I pay my bill?

 A: Bills can be paid by electronic check or debit/credit card via the New Billing and Payment Center by Touchnet in AppalNet Self Service Link for students or the New Billing and Payment Center by Touchnet for parents and authorized users..
 A non-refundable 2.75% fee will be assessed for all online card transactions.
 Payments can be made in person at our cashier window using cash, check, money order, or debit cards.
 Checks can be mailed to our office and should be made payable to "ASU CASHIER" (please include Student name and Banner ID in the memo line).
 The address for mailed payments is:

 Boone, NC, 28608 USA

 Q: I do not see my parking permit fee, why not?